What is the Golden Ratio?

 People who have Proportioners sometimes use them to discover amazing things on their computer screens and in the world around them.

 Proportioner 2.0 does not come with a stand.
 Consider leaving it on your desk as a conversation piece or hang it on an existing nail or coat hook as a piece of art until your next use.

 If mechanical hinges loosen over time, you can easily finger-tighten their wide slotted heads.
-Both Proportioners 1.0 and 2.0 come pre-assembled and are ready to use, right out of the box.
+The Proportioner comes pre-assembled and are ready to use, right out of the box.